Frequently Asked Questions

 These frequently asked questions provide an overview of the U.S. Department of Energy Solar Decathlon.

-In the summer of 2018, the U.S. Department of Energy announced the joining of its two student building design competitions, Solar Decathlon and Race to Zero, into one Solar Decathlon competition.
+In the summer of 2018, the U.S. Department of Energy announced the joining of its two student building design competitions into one Solar Decathlon competition.
 The combined competition will feature two tracks.
-The first is the Design Challenge (formerly Race to Zero), and the second is the Building Challenge with both design and build components.
+The first is the Design Challenge, and the second is the Building Challenge with both design and build components.
 Each track challenges student teams to “push the envelope” and design the most high-performance, efficient, affordable, innovative buildings while leveraging opportunities to showcase student innovation and STEM education, and foster workforce development opportunities.

 Teams from collegiate institutions apply and submit proposals for consideration.
 Applications are evaluated by a panel of engineers, scientists, and building experts.
 Teams are required to meet specific criteria.
 If you are interested in competing in a future Solar Decathlon, learn how to apply.